-A risk assessment is a systematic process of evaluating the potential risks that may be involved in an activity.
+A risk assessment is a systematic process of evaluating the potential risks that may be involved in an activity, especially in terms of workplace health and safety.
 There are generally three major questions which are asked when conducting a risk assessment:

-Once this evaluation is made, the next steps is to consider what could be put in place to either eliminate or reduce the risk as much as possible.
+Once this evaluation is made, the next step is to consider what could be put in place to either eliminate or reduce the risk as much as possible.